UiPath/uipathcli/GETTING_STARTED.md

 ## Configuration

 The CLI supports multiple ways to authorize with the UiPath services:
-- **Client credentials**: Generate secret and configure the CLI to use these long-term credentials
+- **Client Credentials**: Generate secret and configure the CLI to use these long-term credentials.

-- **OAuth login**: Login to UiPath using your browser and SSO of choice: Microsoft Login, Google Login, LinkedIn, Custom SSO or simple username/password.
+- **OAuth Login**: Login to UiPath using your browser and SSO of choice: Microsoft Login, Google Login, LinkedIn, Custom SSO or simple username/password.
 No need to manage any credentials.

+- **Personal Access Token**: Generate a PAT and configure the CLI to use the access token.

 ### Client Credentials